anvar/anvar.github.com/_posts/2013-10-13-parallel-patterns-3.md

 std::cout << "Sum: " << h_out[0] << std::endl;
 {% endhighlight %}

 Finally we are ready to launch the kernels, with the results of the first invocation used as input data to the second one.
-After both kernels have executed the total sum is then transfered back to the host and printed to `stdout`, which concludes our reduction example.
+After both kernels have executed the total sum is then transferred back to the host and printed to `stdout`, which concludes our reduction example.